UK Inflation Statistics 2026 â CPI 3.3% | Down From 11.1% Peak

 How does UK inflation compare to other countries?

-At 2.6%, UK CPI inflation in early 2026 is broadly in line with the eurozone (2.3%) and slightly above the USA (around 2.8%).
+At 3.3%, UK CPI inflation in spring 2026 is above the eurozone (around 2.3%) and comparable to the USA.
 The UK experienced a sharper and more persistent inflation surge than most comparable economies due to greater exposure to energy price shocks.

 Annual average inflation rates.
 Source: ONS.